IsenGrim613/dbsetup-junit5-annotations/README.md

 Requirements:

 * Annotation target: field only<sup>[#](#fields-only)</sup>
-* Target must return or be of `javax.sql.DataSource` type
+* Target must be of `javax.sql.DataSource` type
-* Target can both be static or not
+* Target can both be static or not static

 ### @DbSetupOperation
 DbSetup will launch the operations that are annotated with this.
 Because SQL scripts innately require to be ordered,